Bring the kids to Whalesborough.

 We have loads of facilities on site for your children to enjoy.
 For younger children we have a lovely Pets Corner which has chickens, ducks, pygmy goats and pigs for the children to enjoy.
-We collect the eggs and feed the animals everyday at 9.30am which children can help us do.
+We collect the eggs and feed the animals twice a week on Tuesdays and Thursdays at 9.30am which children can help us do.
 We also have a people carrying trailer to take children on tractor and trailer rides to the beach and around the farm.
-We also offer swimming lessons for over 3’s in our large indoor heated pool with our instructor Andy, so why not take the opportunity for your children to learn to swim while on holiday?

 We have a huge indoor play area with soft play, ride on tractors and other games suitable for children under the age of six.
 There is a pool table, ice hockey, table football, table tennis, darts and much more.
 There is also a badminton court and a basket ball hoop.

 Off site, there are so many places to see and things to do.
 Why not explore the fabulous area that Whalesborough is in?
 The Camel Trail is a multi-purpose trail in Northern Cornwall, and is used by hikers, cyclists and horse riders; it is relatively flat, which makes it fully accessible to those with disabilities.

 Bike hire is available in Padstow, Wadebridge or Bodmin for those who don’t have their own bikes with them.

 For those who want a short easy ride or stroll for the whole family, Shell Woods, situated between Bisland and Helland, is the perfect opportunity.
 This beautiful wooded stretch of the trail follows the meandering course of the river.